catornot/kyurid/README.md

 gets all the sounds from a folder

 # rodio sink api
-for now only basic stuff ( I am too laszy to add more )
+for now only basic stuff ( I am too lazy to add more )

+every sink is destroyed at the end of a `Client` VM even tho you can call the functions on `UI` or `CLIENT` VMs

 ## KYCreateSoundSink
 ```c